A young woman adds shredded documents to her recycling bin.

 3. Discover® Identity Theft Protection offers fraud security for all Discover® Cardmembers.

-For most of us, the trash seems like a black hole from which discarded items never return.
-But for identity thieves, garbage and recycling bins are veritable treasure troves of invaluable information.
+For most of us, the trash seems like the perfect place where discarded items never return.
+But for an identity thief, garbage and recycling bins are treasure troves of invaluable personal information.

 1. Shred it

 Making your information illegible to would-be thieves is one of the best ways to help prevent identity theft.
-You should tear up any documents that contain private financial information like credit card statements or solicitations.
-Whether you use a professional shredding company, a personal shredder, or your bare hands and brute strength, rip it, cut it, shred it, or tear it before you toss it.
+You should tear up any documents that contain confidential information.
+This includes sensitive documents that include financial data, like credit card statements or solicitations.
+Whether you use a professional shredding company, a personal shredder, or your bare hands and brute strength—rip it, cut it, shred it, or tear it before you toss it.

 2. Take it with you